binkley/modern-java-practices/README.md

 - _Make it work, make it right, make it fast_
   &mdash; [C2 Wiki](http://wiki.c2.com/?MakeItWorkMakeItRightMakeItFast)

-A key goal of this project is to be _reuseable_.
-It should be a good starting point for new projects, and advise on updating your existing project.

-This is you!
-Become a programmer with great habits.

 ### Try it

 After cloning this project on your machine: